queryluke/masseffect-5e/static/data/rules/01-06-adventures.md

 that they must deal with in some way.
 Sometimes the operatives and other creatures do their best to kill or capture each other in combat.
 At other times, the operatives talk to another creature (or even an AI) with a goal in mind.
 And often, the operatives spend time trying to solve a puzzle, bypass an obstacle, find something hidden, or unravel the current situation.
-Meanwhile, the operatives explore the galaxy, making decisions about which way to travel and what they’ll try to do next.
+All along, the operatives explore the galaxy, making decisions about which way to travel and what they’ll try to do next.

-missions vary in length and complexity.
+Aissions vary in length and complexity.
 A short mission might present only a few challenges, and it might take no more than a single game session to complete.
 A long mission can involve hundreds of combats, interactions, and other challenges, and take dozens of sessions to play through, stretching over weeks or months of real time.
 Usually, the end of a mission is marked by the operatives heading back to some form of 'home base' to rest and enjoy the spoils of